About Rivers Edge

-Rivers Edge is comprised of 12 beautiful cottages located along the Mountain Fork River on 300 private acres, just northeast of Watson, Oklahoma.
-Watson is a small community in McCurtain County, Oklahoma.
-It is located along State Highway 4 in northeastern McCurtain County.
-Although it is unincorporated, Watson has a post office, which was established on January 25, 1908.
+Rivers Edge is comprised of 12 beautiful cottages located along the Mountain Fork River on 300 private acres, 3.4 miles northeast of Watson, Oklahoma.
+Watson is a small community on Highway 4 in NE McCurtain County, 6.5 miles east of Smithville, OK.
+Watson has a post office and a convenience store.

 With the idea of creating a river front getaway to provide guests with the opportunity to relax, reconnect, and enjoy the beautiful setting along the scenic Mountain Fork River, Tim and Suzy Knapp began Rivers Edge in October, 2000.

 At Rivers Edge, we’ve had no interest in operating the way most businesses do.
 We seek to treat people the way we want to be treated.
 And I don’t mean that strictly from a “golden rule” sense.
 From the beginning, Suzy and I set out to provide what we personally would want in a getaway.
 That meant saying no to several things—no secondhand furnishings, no worn out bedding, no hard-set policies that we don’t budge on—to name a few.
 We must have policies for how we do business, but there are rules of thumb that go beyond our policies.
 Rules that are good for people.
 Our employees are never second guessed for decisions that are generous to our guests.
 That’s because the highest value we have is people.
 Our goal is to always value people.
 Our guests, our employees.

 After several years in New York City, Tim and Suzy now live in Nashville, TN, where Suzy is applying her considerable interior design and consulting skills through Hook and Hearth.
 You may subscribe to her blog there.
 They are still quite involved with Rivers Edge, coming in regularly to do renovations, redesign interiors, and enjoy the river.